 AAC are tools or technology that help people communicate if they can’t (always) rely on speech.

-Point to words on the Augmentative and Alternative Communication (AAC) system as you talk to the AAC user.
+We model when we point to words on the AAC system as we talk.
 Model regularly throughout the day.
 Model different reasons to communicate - not just requests.
 Model in conversations and natural interactions.